olivierpascalhenry/weather_station/README.md

 * Mosquitto (2.0.11+)
 * Zigbee2Mqtt (1.24.0)

+Fonts :

+The weather station uses Source Sans Pro as a font.
+It needs to be installed to give better results.

 Stand-alone package:
 --------------------

 A stand-alone package is compiled using PyInstaller.
 Thus, a Python installation is not necessary.
 In that case, only PostgreSQL, Mosquitto and Zigbee2Mqtt are mandatory.

+The weather station uses Source Sans Pro as a font.
+It needs to be installed to give better results.

 Specific configuration for PostgreSQL, Mosquitto and Zigbee2Mqtt
 ----------------------------------------------------------------